jhildenbiddle/css-vars-ponyfill/README.md

 ## Attribution

-This ponyfill includes modified code from the following repositories:
+This ponyfill includes code based on the following projects.
+Many thanks to the authors and contributors for helping to make this project possible.

 - [**rework-vars**](https://github.com/reworkcss/rework-vars) by [reworkcss](https://github.com/reworkcss)
 - [**rework-visit**](https://github.com/reworkcss/rework-visit) by [reworkcss](https://github.com/reworkcss)